Two Sides of the Same Coin: Heterophily and Oversmoothing in Graph Convolutional Neural Networks: Experiments

-Table~\ref{tab:real-results} provides the accuracy of different GNNs on the supervised node classification task over datasets with varying homophily levels (arranged from low homophily to high homophily).
-We report the best performance of each model across different layers.
+Table~\ref{tab:real-results} provides the test accuracy of different GNNs on the supervised node classification task over datasets with varying homophily levels (arranged from low homophily to high homophily). {A graph's homophily level is the average of its nodes' homophily levels.} We report the best performance of each model across different layers.

-We observe that \method performs the best in terms of average rank (1.78) across all datasets, which suggests its strong adaptability to graphs of various homophily levels.
-In particular, \method achieves the highest accuracy in 5 out of 6 heterophily graphs ($h \leq 0.5$).
+\method performs the best in terms of average rank (1.78) across all datasets, which suggests its strong adaptability to graphs of various homophily levels.
+In particular, it achieves the highest accuracy in 5 out of 6 heterophilous graphs ({$h$ is low}).
 For datasets like Chameleon and Cornell, \method enhances accuracy by around 6\% and 3\% compared to the second-best model.
 On homophily datasets (Citeseer, Pubmed, Cora), the accuracy of \method is within a 1\% difference of the best model.

-Our experiments highlight that MLP is a good baseline in heterophily datasets.
-In heterophily graphs, the models that are not specifically designed for heterophily usually perform worse than an MLP.
-Though H2GCN* is the second best model in heterophily datasets, we can still see that in the Actor dataset, MLP performs better.
-Geom-GCN*, which is specifically designed for heterophily, achieves better performance than classic GNNs (GCN and GAT), but it is outperformed by MLP on heterophily datasets (except Chameleon and Squirrel).
+Our experiments highlight that MLP is a good baseline in heterophilous datasets.
+In heterophilous graphs, the models that are not specifically designed for heterophily usually perform worse than an MLP.
+Though H2GCN* is the second best model in heterophilous datasets, we can still see that in the Actor dataset, MLP performs better. {GPRGNN, FAGCN and Geom-GCN*}, which are specifically designed for heterophily, achieve better performance than classic GNNs (GCN and GAT) in heterophilous datasets, but {do not show clear advantage over MLP}.
 Our \method model is the only model that performs better than MLP across all the datasets.

-In general, GNN models perform well in homophily datasets.
-GCNII* performs the best, and \method, H2GCN*, and Geom-GCN* also achieve high performance.
+In general, GNN models perform well in homophilous datasets.
+GCNII* performs the best, and \method, H2GCN*, GPRGNN and Geom-GCN* also achieve high performance.

-\subsection{Q2.
-Oversmoothing}
+\subsection{(Q2) Oversmoothing}

 We also test how robust the models are to oversmoothing.
 To this end, we measure the supervised node classification accuracy for 2 to 64 layers.
-Table~\ref{tab:oversmoothing} presents the results for two homophily datasets (top) and two heterophily datasets (bottom).
+Table~\ref{tab:oversmoothing} presents the results for two homophilous datasets (top) and two heterophilous datasets (bottom).
 Per model, we also report the layer at which the best performance is achieved (column `Best').